 Under Section 138 of the Roads Act 1993 a person must not erect a structure or carry out a work in, on or over a public road, or dig up or disturb the surface of a public road, otherwise than with the consent of the appropriate road authority.
-Parkes Shire Council is the relevant authority for works on the local roads surrounding the Granges Pit.
-The pit has access from Gibsons Lane which dead-ends at the entry to the pit.
-No new accesses or road works are proposed on the local road network to support the continued extractive industry operations at Granges Pit.
+The pit has access from an existing gravel access that intersects with The Grange Lane.
+No new accesses or road works are proposed on the local road network to support the continued extractive industry operations at Lees Pit.
 An approval under the Roads Act 1993 is not required to be obtained for the proposed new gravel pit operations.